Updated June 2022

 AIARE will comply with local orders and regulations along with state and federal orders at the time of our course.
 AIARE will follow the guidance of the CDC and our industry partners to inform our internal protocols and procedures and as a result, AIARE may update what will be expected from students.
 We will strive for timely and transparent communication.

-- AIARE strongly recommends all students to arrive at your program fully vaccinated.
+- AIARE strongly recommends all students to arrive at your program up-to-date on their vaccination.

 - AIARE requires all students to complete a medical form with pertinent information, which includes whether or not you choose to submit proof of a COVID-19 vaccine or a negative PCR test.